19 Things You Should Always Buy at Dollar Tree, 5 to Avoid, 1 We Can’t Agree On

 Hip Tip: Check out this fun custom photo DIY using Dollar Tree vases!

 This one’s for the beauty lovers out there!
 Dollar Tree’s makeup section is full of cheap finds from popular brands like e.l.f., L.A.
 Colors, and Wet ‘N Wild — all for only $1!
-Stock up for less than the cost of your makeup bag.
+Dollar Tree’s cosmetics section has everything you need to fill your makeup bag on a budget.

 Even sweeter, you can use coupons at Dollar Tree for some significant savings on name-brand cosmetics!
 Take some time to scope out the beauty/personal care section for name-brand items mixed in with all the other stuff.